This post may contain affiliate links. Please read our disclosure policy.

 While I prefer fresh berries, you can enjoy these muffins any time of the year by using frozen blackberries instead.

-How Many Calories and WW Points in this Blackberry Muffin?
+How Many Calories and WW Points in these Blackberry Muffins?

 According to my calculations, each muffin has about 150 calories.